jimscafe/tkinterwidgettable/README.md

 f) Should the cell formatting be done in the table or the client logic?

 Trying to avoid the more complicated implementation used by some other graphic libraries.

+Although in Version 4, widgets can be placed in the table, the effects of using those widgets is not passed to the data, either in the table or external to the table.
+Any data entry or changes would have to be implemented through the click event generated and this would not work for the Entry widget (no click event to end the data entry)